How to Automate Docker Builds and Auto Deploy

 Conclusion

 Make some changes in your Github repo.
 Change the Hello World text and save the index.php.
-This will kick-off a new build inside of the Docker Hub which then notifies Tutum to redeploy a new version which is all seamless.
-However we do have downtime between versions which we will cover how to fix in future articles.
+This will kick off a new build inside the Docker Hub, which then notifies Tutum to redeploy a new version.
+It's seamless.
+However, we do have downtime between versions, which we will cover how to fix in future articles.

-This setup will be the foundation for future articles where I'll dive deeper into Continous Integration (CI), Continuous Deployment (CD) and A/B Testing with Docker and Tutum.
+This setup will be the foundation for future articles, in which I'll explore continuous integration (CI), Continuous Deployment (CD), and A/B Testing with Docker and Tutum in greater depth.

 Follow me